mariesophiet/master_thesis/docs/developer_information/project_scripts.md

 ```

 ## Automated Computational Performance Testing Scripts
 The computational performance testing suite benchmarks standalone PQC cryptographic operations for CPU and memory usage.
 It currently uses the Liboqs library and its testing tools to evaluate all supported KEM and digital signature algorithms.
 It is provided through a singular automation script which handles CPU and memory performance testing for PQC schemes.
-It is designed to be run interactively, prompting the user for test parameters such as the machine-ID to be assigned to the results and number of test iterations.
+It is designed to be run interactively, prompting the user for test parameters such as the machine-ID to be assigned to the results and the number of test iterations.

 ### pqc_performance_test.sh
 This script performs fully automated CPU and memory performance benchmarking of the algorithms included in the Liboqs library.
 It runs speed tests using Liboqs' built-in benchmarking binaries and uses Valgrind's massif tool to capture detailed memory usage metrics for each cryptographic operation.
 The results are stored in dedicated directories, organised by machine ID.